Nick Madrigal Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.9 strikeouts per nine innings.

-- The Guardians have a 3.84 team ERA that ranks sixth across all league pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to give up 80 home runs (one per game), the third-fewest in the league.
+- The Guardians allow the second-fewest home runs in baseball (80 total, one per game).

-- Bibee makes the start for the Guardians, his 12th of the season.
-He is 4-2 with a 3.79 ERA and 58 strikeouts in 59 1/3 innings pitched.
+- Civale (2-2) gets the starting nod for the Guardians in his eighth start of the season.
+He's put together a 3.18 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- The right-hander's most recent time out was on Saturday against the Milwaukee Brewers, when he tossed six innings, surrendering one earned run while giving up three hits.
+- In his most recent appearance on Sunday against the Milwaukee Brewers, the righty went six innings, giving up four earned runs while surrendering six hits.

-- The 24-year-old has a 3.79 ERA and 8.8 strikeouts per nine innings in 11 games this season, while giving up a batting average of .247 to his opponents.
+- The 28-year-old has a 3.18 ERA and 7.5 strikeouts per nine innings across seven games this season, while giving up a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.